 If you’re a beginner, then this won’t make much of a difference.
 In the beginning, flatwounds will feel smooth to the touch, but after a few months they become harder to play.

-It is something that you will have to get used to.
+It’s something that you’ll have to get used to.

 Are Flatwound Strings Easier On The Fingers?

-If your goal is simply to have a deep rich sound from your guitar that will last longer than the normal roundwound set then flatwounds are for you.
-It all comes down to preference.
+If your goal is simply to have a deep, rich sound from your guitar that’ll last longer than the normal roundwound set, then flatwounds are for you.